What is accounts payable? Accounts payable explained

 What is Accounts Payable?

-The accounts payable is an accounting term that refers to the money that a company owes to a vendor or a supplier – for having availed of their products or services.
+The accounts payable is refers to the money that a company owes to a vendor or a supplier – for having availed of their products or services.

 When a company buys products or services from a vendor with an arrangement to pay later, the amount is called the accounts payable - until the payment is made.
 It is a form of credit offered by the vendor or supplier.